TaxTips.ca

 Employment Insurance Act s.
 5

-Employers resident in another country who have employees in Canada (either resident or non-resident in Canada) are responsible for collecting
+Employers resident in another country and without an establishment in Canada who have employees in Canada (either resident or non-resident in Canada) are responsible for collecting

-Canada Pension Plan (CPP) contributions, at the option of the employer.
-This coverage is applied for by the employer, by completing Form CPT13 from the Canada Revenue Agency (CRA) website, except for employees employed in the Province of Québec.
+bullet Canada Pension Plan (CPP) contributions, at the option of the employer.
+If the employer chooses to contribute for their employees, they can apply by completing Form CPT13 from the Canada Revenue Agency (CRA) website, except for employees employed in the Province of Quebec.
+See the form for more information.
+If the employer does not choose to contribute for their employees, the employment is excepted from pensionable employment.

 However, a tax treaty between Canada and the country of residence of a non-resident employee may provide for relief from Canadian tax deductions.